lbrclbrc/my_coin/whitepaper_draft.md

 Even in the worst-case scenario above, my_coin’s design still gives victims two baseline protections:

 - **(1) The victim can still recover funds from that intermediary (within the latter’s liability cap)**
-  - If the intermediary refuses to name downstream participants, they must承担 civil liability according to the usage terms;
+  - If the intermediary refuses to name downstream participants, they must undertake civil liability according to the usage terms;
   - In other words, they cannot both refuse to point to downstream recipients *and* completely evade responsibility;
   - For victims, this means:
     - Even if the chain cannot be fully broken through to the final beneficiary, they can still recover some or all of their losses from that intermediary (depending on the intermediary’s “liability cap” and asset situation).